-BME 651 Biomechanical Engineering (3-0-3).
-ESC 301 Fluid Mechanics, CHE 306 Transport Phenomena, or equivalent.
-Understanding the terms and concepts of biomechanical engineering, as it relates to medical needs and patients, including topics such as artificial joints, mechanics and modeling of soft tissue; properties of blood, cardiac valves, heart function and heart-assist replacement; and biomechanical issues in rehabilitation equipment and prosthetics, renal function, and oxygen transport.
+BME 651, Biomechanical Engineering (3-0-3).
+Prerequisites: Graduate standing in biomedical engineering or permission of instructor.
+Understanding the terms and concepts of biomechanical engineering as it relates to medical needs and patients, including topics in artificial joints, mechanics and modeling of soft tissue, properties of blood, cardiac valves, heart function and heart assist replacement, biomechanical issues in rehabilitation equipment and prosthetics, renal function, and oxygen transport.
+Cross-listed with BME 751.
 BME 655 Biomaterials (3-0-3).
-ESC 270 Material Science or equivalent; graduate standing in chemical or biomedical engineering or permission of instructor.
+Prerequisites: Graduate standing in biomedical engineering or permission of instructor.
 An introduction to materials in medicine designed to develop an understanding of the terms and concepts that relate basic and applied biomaterials engineering research to medical devices.
+Cross-listed with BME 755.

-BME 658 Medical Device Design (3 credit hours) Graduate standing in Engineering or consent of instructor.
+BME 658 Medical Device Design (3-0-3) Prerequisite: Graduate standing in biomedical engineering or permission of instructor.
 A practical approach to learning the process and principles for medical device design.
-Students will learn the basic concepts of designing medical devices and through a hands-on approach.
-Teams of students will work together on a design project including concepts such as needs identification, FDA regulation, record-keeping, reverse engineering, human factors, prototyping, and validation.
+Students will learn the basic concepts of designing medical devices through a hands-on approach.
+Teams of students will work together on a design project including concepts such as needs identification, FDA regulation, recordkeeping, reverse engineering, human factors, prototyping, and validation.